ChiHaoLu/Multi-Party-Computation-and-Blockchain/README.md

 In this project, we will use the Shamir Secret Sharing (SSS) as MPC implementation, consumer-focused wallets and institutional services can develop more secure on-chain asset management systems.
 These systems help mitigate the risks associated with private key theft and loss.

-Shamir Secret Sharing (SSS) is an incredibly popular implementation of a secret sharing scheme developed by Adi Shamir, a renowned Israeli cryptographer who also played a significant role in the creation of the RSA algorithm.
+Shamir Secret Sharing (SSS) is an incredibly popular implementation of a secret sharing scheme developed by Adi Shamir, a renowned Israeli cryptographer who also played a significant role in the creation of the AES algorithm.
 SSS enables the division of a secret into an arbitrary number of shares, with a customizable threshold (as long as it is lower than the total number of participants).
 The underlying principle of SSS is based on polynomial interpolation, which states that a polynomial of degree t-1 can be reconstructed if the knowledge of t or more points lying on the curve is available.

 To illustrate, consider the reconstruction of a degree 1 curve (a straight line).
 At least 2 points lying on the line are required for successful reconstruction.
 Conversely, it is mathematically impossible to reconstruct a curve when the number of unique points available is less than the degree of the curve plus 1.
 This can be visualized by imagining the infinite number of possible straight lines that can be formed from just one point in a two-dimensional space.